Frequently Asked Questions

 Q: How can I find out if a class will count toward my recertification or certification requirements?

 A: The Office of Continuing Education does not offer degree completion programs, therefore, they do not offer academic advising.
-To be sure that you are taking the classes that you need to meet your certification requirements, please contact the staff development or certification office in the county or district where you work.
+To be sure that you are taking the classes that you need to meet your certification requirements, please contact the staff development or certification office in the county or district where you wish to certify.

 Q: How do I get a transcript?